Restore Your Vision, Enhance Your Quality of Life! Read our cataracts ebook today!

 Click here to read it!

-Patients are awake during the procedure.
-Numbing medicine (local anesthesia) is given using eye drops or a shot.
-This blocks the pain.
-You will also receive medicine to help you relax.
-During the procedure, Dr. O’Day makes an incision using a laser, then the cloudy cataract lens is broken apart and removed.
-Then an artificial lens (IOL) is placed in the eye.
-Cataract surgery is done as an outpatient procedure.
+First, you receive either numbing eye drops or a shot to block the pain along with medicine to help you relax.
+During the procedure, they make an incision using a laser.
+Then, the cloudy cataract lens is broken apart and removed.
+Finally, they place an artificial lens (IOL) in your eye.

 Feel free to email us regarding any scheduling or general questions!